-You can look upon 1963 Franklin half dollar value as split into two main groups.
-First, worn circulated coins are traded as bullion pieces, currently $6.53 each as of (10/17/2016 ).
+Look upon 1963 Franklin half dollar value as split into two main groups.
+Worn circulated coins are traded as bullion pieces, currently $8.31

-The second area of value is the high quality examples sought by collectors.
+The second area of value is quality examples sought by collectors.
 They are willing to pay above base silver price for conditionally scarce examples.
-Now it becomes important to recognize the qualities of the coin.
-Is your Franklin half worn or in like new condition and of greater value to coin collectors.

 1963 Franklin Half Dollar Value

 Condition of Coin

 Determining how much a Franklin half is worth considers retail (what you pay) and wholesale; value/worth (what you sell to a dealer).
 Above are wholesale values.
 Use as a guide to narrow a selling range.